 The tofu tasted so rich that it was almost like eating cheesecake.
 In retrospect I would have preferred half as much tofu with a large side of steamed broccoli.

 Even though my stomach felt full afterwards, I had the urge to scarf down at least another pound of food or a green smoothie.
 It felt odd to stop eating so soon.

 Shortly after breakfast I felt a little loopy, almost like I’d had a couple glasses of wine.
 I swear my vision got a little blurry too.
 Those feelings passed after about 10 minutes, and then I felt very energetic and happy, almost euphoric.
 But I noticed my mind seemed cloudier than usual, as if a fog had just come down.

 After breakfast I made a cup of vanilla nut Teeccino to sip in my office.
 Teeccino is a caffeine-free coffee substitute made from roasted chicory, dried fruits, and a few other items.
 You can make it with a regular drip coffee maker.
-I used it drink it occasionally before this experiment.
+I used to drink it occasionally before this experiment.
 Today it tasted bitterer than I remembered.
 Yes, bitterer is a word.
 I guess my taste buds have shifted since I really didn’t care for it.
 I initially made two cups of it but ended up dumping the second one.

 Later this morning I had a couple slices of sprouted whole grain toast (Ezekiel 4:9 bread) with a little soy margarine.
 Again, it tasted better than I remembered.
 The flavors were so rich that it was like eating fresh baked bread right from the oven.
 The earthy flavors and textures seemed just perfect.
 It tasted so good that I ate two more slices right afterwards.